-[Form and content of this section of the practitioner's report will vary depending on the nature of the practitioner's other reporting responsibilities.]

-(Firm) Public Accountants and Chartered Accountants Singapore
+[Form and content of this s practitioner's other reportin ection of the practitioner's report will vary depending on the nature of the g responsibilities.]
+Public Accountants and Chartered Accountants Singapore (Firm) (Date)

 - Review of a complete set of general purpose financial statements prepared by management of the entity in accordance with [a financial reporting framework designed to achieve fair presentation other than Singapore Financial Reporting Standards (International), Financial Reporting Standards in Singapore or Singapore Financial Reporting Standard for Small Entities]. - The terms of the review engagement reflect the description of management's responsibility for the financial statements in paragraph 30(b) of this SSRE. - The practitioner was unable to obtain sufficient appropriate evidence regarding an investment in a foreign affiliate.
 The possible effects of the inability to obtain sufficient appropriate evidence are deemed to be material but not pervasive to the financial statements. - The practitioner does not have other reporting responsibilities under local law in addition to the review of the consolidated financial statements.